 First, flush the cooling system with fresh water to prevent corrosion.
-Use the follow ing procedure:
+Use the following procedure:

-1) Flushing by operating engine:

-Remove the propeller.
-While filling the tank or tub [at least 40 cm (15.75 m) deep] with fresh water and with the water supply hose secured to the tank immerse the lower unit of the motor in water.
-Run the engine at low speed for 10 to 15 minutes to remove salt and other contamination from the cooling system.
+- 1) Flushing by operating engine: - Remove the propeller.
+While filling the tank or tub [at least 40 cm (15.75 in) deep] with fresh water and with the water supply hose secured to the tank, immerse the lower unit of the motor in water.
+Run the engine at low speed for 10 to 15 minutes to remove salt and other contamination from the cooling system. - 2) Flushing by circulating fresh water with engine stopped: